Dr. Bruce Clurman

 Dr. Bruce Clurman likes to take the unexpected path.
 This includes his approach to devising cancer therapies.
 Clurman studies molecular pathways that drive cells to multiply.
 Molecular changes in cancer cells can accelerate tumor growth by releasing the brakes that keep normal cells in check.
 Rather than trying an obvious fix, like a drug-based “emergency brake” for cancer cells, Clurman is trying the opposite tack: designing therapies that encourage cancerous cells to accelerate toward a deadly crash.

-Fred Hutch leadership and Friends of José Carreras International Leukemia Foundation recently recognized Clurman’s inventive approach by selecting him as the second recipient of the José Carreras/E. Donnall Thomas Endowed Chair for Cancer Research.
+In 2014, Fred Hutch leadership and Friends of José Carreras International Leukemia Foundation recognized Clurman’s inventive approach by selecting him as the second recipient of the José Carreras/E. Donnall Thomas Endowed Chair for Cancer Research.
 Created by the U.S. branch of the foundation established by internationally renowned tenor, leukemia survivor and Fred Hutch patient José Carreras, the Thomas Chair is unique at Fred Hutch.

 “It’s the only Chair that comes with an actual chair!”
 Clurman noted with enthusiasm.
 Originally belonging to bone marrow transplant pioneer and Nobel laureate Dr. E. Donnall Thomas, the stately chair is now housed snugly in Clurman’s Clinical Research Division office — right next to his standing desk.
 After a bike accident 10 years ago, Clurman realized that he felt more comfortable standing than sitting.
 “So I only sit in Don’s chair when I need a shot of inspiration,” he said.